 A widely reported United Nations survey recently found that less than a quarter of men in Asia-Pacific have experienced true sexual love.
 Around the world, men have shorter expected lifespans than women and experience more injuries from violence than do women.
 Medieval European literature testifies to the extent of violence against men, including violence against men’s genitals.
 In the U.S. today, men are imprisoned for no action of their own other than having consensual sex of reproductive type.
 Given social suppression of public discussion of injustices against men, one might hope that at least men personally experience true sexual love.
 Sadly, a large majority of men in Asia-Pacific apparently have never experienced that profoundly human love.

 The widely reported United Nations survey appears to be just another study propagating hate rape, but close examination reveals that it actually has positive public value.
-The basic strategy of the survey is to ask men and women leading questions outside of a criminal context and then interpret their answers in terms of men’s culpability under criminal law.
+The basic strategy of the survey is to ask men and women different, leading questions outside of a criminal context and then interpret their answers in terms of men’s culpability for raping women under criminal law.
 Lack of respect for a speaker’s understanding of her own words and the context of those words is a common form of symbolic violence.
 The survey asked each man surveyed whether he:

 Had sexual intercourse with his partner when he knew she didn’t want it but believed that she should agree because she was his wife/partner